Abdolrahim Mousavi

-Abdolrahim Mousavi (عبدالرحیم موسوی; born 1960) is an Iranian military officer who is the chief of staff of the Iranian Armed Forces.
-He assumed the position following the assassination of his predecessor, Mohammad Bagheri, during the June 2025 Israeli strikes on Iran.
-He previously served as the chief of staff and commander-in-chief of the Iranian Army from 2017 to 2025.
+Abdolrahim Mousavi (23 June 1960 – 28 February 2026) was an Iranian military officer who served as Chief of Staff of the Iranian Armed Forces from June 2025 until his death.
+He assumed the position following the death of his predecessor, Mohammad Bagheri, during the Twelve-Day War.
+Previously, he served as commander-in-chief of the Islamic Republic of Iran Army from 2017 to 2025.

+Early life

+Abdolrahim Mousavi was born in 1960 in an underprivileged area of Qom.
+His father owned a spinning workshop, where Mousavi began working at the age of six.
+He married at the age of 23 and had two sons.

+Mousavi held a professional football refereeing license and had coaching experience.
+However, despite his deep passion for football and the national team, severe stress prevented him from watching the Iranian national football team's matches.

 Career

 Early years

-Mousavi's military career began in 1979.
-During the 1980-88 Iran–Iraq War, he served in the Iranian Army's artillery units on various fronts, including with the 28th Kurdistan Division in Kurdistan province, and with the 33rd Artillery Group in Khuzestan province.
+Mousavi's military career began following the Islamic Revolution in 1979.
+During the 1980–88 Iran–Iraq War, he served in the Iranian Army's artillery units on various fronts, including with the 28th Kurdistan Division in Kurdistan province, and with the 33rd Artillery Group in Khuzestan province.

 From 1999 to 2005, he served as the Chief of the Joint Staff of the Ground Forces.
 From 2008 to 2016, he was Deputy Commander-in-Chief of the Iranian Army.
 From 2016 to 2017, he was deputy chief of staff of the Iranian Armed Forces.
-In 2017 he was promoted from Brigadier General to Major General, and from August 2017 to June 2025, he served as the chief of staff of the Ground Forces.
+In 2017, he was promoted from Brigadier General to Major General, and from August 2017 to June 2025, he served as the chief of staff of the Ground Forces.

-2017-present
+Commander-in-Chief of the Iranian Army

-In August 2017, he said that the “martyrdom-seeking and jihadi spirit of the Iranian people” made it impossible for the United States and its allies to attack Iran militarily.

-In January 2018 he referred to the United States as the "Great Satan".
-That year he also said that his “greatest wish is the annihilation of Israel.”
+In April 2017, Mousavi was promoted from Brigadier General to Major General and made the commander-in-chief of Iran's ground forces.
+In August 2017, Mousavi said that the "martyrdom-seeking and jihadi spirit of the Iranian people" made it impossible for the United States and its allies to attack Iran militarily.
+In January 2018, he referred to the United States as the "Great Satan", and stated that his “greatest wish is the annihilation of Israel".

-In September 2019, he said that the United States is "like an animal that would chase after you if you run away, and would run away if you attack them."
-In January 2020, after warnings from U.S. President Donald Trump, he said that the United States lacked the “courage to initiate” a conflict with Iran.
+In September 2019, Mousavi said that the United States is "like an animal that would chase after you if you run away, and would run away if you attack them".
+Following the assassination of Qasem Soleimani in January 2020, Mousavi opined that the United States lacked the “courage to initiate” a conflict with Iran.

-Mousavi said in April 2023 that Israel was "too small to be considered a threat to the Islamic Republic of Iran,” as reported by Middle East Monitor.
-In May 2025 Mousavi dismissed comments by Israeli officials as "bluster", and said that "the Israeli leadership lacks the capacity to harm the greatness of Iran."
+Mousavi stated in April 2023 that Israel was "too small to be considered a threat to the Islamic Republic of Iran,” as reported by Middle East Monitor.
+In May 2025 Mousavi dismissed comments by Israeli officials on Iran as "bluster", and said that "the Israeli leadership lacks the capacity to harm the greatness of Iran."